.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 local_y: int = my - widget.dimensions.y - 1 # -1 for top border

-This function will get called whenever a mouse click happens (in your widget), so you can use it to for example make clickable buttons.
+This function will get called whenever a mouse click happens (in your widget), so you can use it, for example, to make clickable buttons.

 mouse_click_actionfunction.